Instructor: Paul H. Brand

 Skill level: Beginner

-Sept.
-15, First Session: Learning to Paint the Color You See
+First Class: Learning to Paint the Color You See

 In this class, Paul will explain how almost any color can be mixed with a simple palette of three warm and three cool colors.
 Cool colors tend toward blue, warm colors toward red.
 Red, yellow and blue are called primary colors because they cannot be made by mixing other colors.
 Students will complete a color mixing exercise detailed below, as well as a color challenge exercise to learn how to identify and manipulate the aspects of color.